Sogbdouno/scrapy_presensatation/presentation_scrapy.md

 `mkdir folder_name`

-We will create a folder named crapy_test and access it by typing:
+We will create a folder named crapy_project and access it by typing:

 ```
 192:~ sogbedouno$ mkdir crapy_project